-This past Friday shortly after sunset, I made my way to Stevens books.
+This past Friday shortly after sunset, I made my way to Stevens books– a used book store were everything old is made new again.
 Tucked away from the usual hurly burly, I had made sure to schedule enough time for the stop before I went to a First Friday crochet meetup at my LYS, Yarn Tree Studio.

 Weeks earlier at another crochet meetup at the same store, a fellow crocheteuse had arrived with a complete 22 volume set of Greystone’s Creative Hands: The complete knitting, dressmaking, and needlecraft guide.

 My first encounter with the Greystone series came a my son’s trumpet lesson.
 Consigned to”the trumpet mom “corner during his lessons, over the years I had spent many hours looking over the three or four slim volumes that had belonged to my son’s trumpet teacher’s mother.

 I read the available volumes multiple times, over the course of several years, and each time I gleaned some bit of information I had overlooked in a previous reading.

 I knew there were other volumes, and sometimes after we got home from his lessons I would troll the internet in search of a complete set.